Category: Wine Tasting

 Bodegas Wine Dinner Bottles

-Exclusive Wine Dinner in Winchester, with Bodegas Frontonio
+Wine Dinner in Winchester, with Bodegas Frontonio

 Our first exclusive Wine Dinner of 2024 on Thurs 29th Feb was a super interesting Spanish producer – Bodegas Frontonio.
 We were honoured to be joined by Fernando Mora MW, the winemaker, heart and brain behind the Bodega.
 He opened the evening for us, and throughout his story of transformation from Mechanical Engineer to Winemaker Extraordinaire, from bath-tub production to historic cave maturation, one element has stayed firm – his passion for everything he puts his mind to.